BekzodbekTurgunov/node-rate-guard/readme.md

 # NodeRateGuard

-node-rate-guard is a simple, memory-based rate limiting middleware for Node.js applications.
+node-traffic-shield is a simple, memory-based rate limiting middleware for Node.js applications.
 It's designed to protect your Node.js and Express.js applications from excessive and potentially harmful traffic by limiting the number of requests a client can make in a given time frame.

 ## Features